 It’s Good to Keep a RON Campaign Open

 Although it sucks to spend cash on traffic that isn’t converting, digital marketing is a fast-changing environment.
-Some of our traffic sources and targets add more supply at different times and we also get new sources joining.
+Some of our affiliate marketing traffic sources and targets add more supply at different times and we also get new paid traffic sources joining.

 Target and Source Pro Features